juandg/evernote-tag-editor/README.md

-evernote-tag-editor
+Evernote Tag Editor
 ===================

-Android app to edit Evernote tags
+A small Android app to edit tags on your Evernote account.
+This is a thin Android client that uses the Evernote Android SDK to leverage Evernote's open API.